 Welcome to the Agricultural Engineering Concentration of the Biological Engineering Degree Program (BE).

 This program earns a Bachelor of Science Degree from NC State University.
-It is an ABET accredited program.
+The B.S. degree program in Biological Engineering (BE) is accredited by the Engineering Accreditation Commission of ABET.
 This concentration is about developing and applying technologies to increase agricultural production while minimizing harm to the environment.
 Please read the Agricultural Engineering General Overview.

 Someone will be engineering agriculture